pyvec/naucse.python.cz/lessons/beginners-en/pyglet/index.md

 itself but evaluation and drawing the result is for each program different so you will have to program it by yourself.

-Currently Pyglet is proccessing only two events: closing of the window (by "x" button which is added by operating system) and pressing <kbd>Esc</kbd> key, which also closes the window.
+Currently Pyglet is processing only two events: closing of the window (by "x" button which is added by operating system) and pressing <kbd>Esc</kbd> key, which also closes the window.